starcitizen-lug/lug-helper/README.md

 `Switch the helper between LIVE and PTU`
 - Toggle between targeting LIVE or PTU for all of the above options.
 Defaults to LIVE on each run.

+## Installation:

+1. Download it!
+2. Run it!
+3. If you want, copy *lug-logo.png* to */usr/share/pixmaps/*